-The final trailer for IT: Chapter Two was released July 18, 2019, nearly two months before the film is scheduled to hit theaters.
+The final trailer for IT: Chapter Two was released July 18, 2019, nearly two months before the film hit theaters.
 Fans get to see the adult Losers back together again, and what their lives are like 27 years after the events of the first film.

 Perhaps the spookiest and most exciting part of the trailer is that the adult Losers confront their childhood monster, who is back scarier and angrier than before.

 The Losers' Club Reconnects At A Chinese Restaurant In Derry